haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-removeitem TM09 4
+removeitem "SHOAL SALT" 4
 ```
 Notes:
 ```
-  # opposite of additem.
-800D is set to 0 if the removal cannot happen
+  # Tries to remove 'quantity' of 'item' from the player's inventory.
+  # 'item' and 'quantity' can be variables.
+  # if the operation was successful, LASTRESULT (variable 800D) is set to 1.
+If the operation fails, it is set to 0.
+  # In Emerald only, if the appropriate flag is set or the map uses the appropriate layout, the item will be removed from the Battle Pyramid inventory instead.
+  # In Emerald only, this command may rarely result in the player losing all of their items or other bugs due to memory allocation failure.
 ```
 </details>